 Hens in the Garden?!

 Editor's Note: This is a great piece about keeping backyard chickens in your garden to create a perfectly symbiotic relationship.
 Don't let anyone tell you it can't be done!
+We’ve edited for clarity and concision.
+You can see the original article by Charlotte Popescu for the Telegraph here.

 I grow herbs, vegetables, fruit and flowers alongside my hens as season follows season.
 Vegetable-growing works well with hens.
 Think back to the Second World War, when many families grew veg and kept chickens.
 Nothing goes to waste as you can always feed surplus vegetables to chickens.

 You must plan where to grow your vegetables and how to protect seedlings, young plants and some vegetables if your hens are free-ranging.
 Netting is an option, as is a vegetable cage.
-Low fences are also an idea – you can get rolls of green, sturdy chicken wire 2ft high – hens can't really fly over these.
+Low fences are also an idea—you can get rolls of green, sturdy chicken wire 2ft high—hens can't really fly over these.
 They fly onto fences, such as post and rails, because they can perch on rails on their way, but they can't perch on chicken wire.
 Alternatively, you can use raised vegetable boxes, tunnels, cloches, containers or hanging baskets.

-Some people mulch around precious plants and seedlings with rough gravel, use crinkly lawn edging or twiggy sticks – all should prevent scratching feet.
+Some people mulch around precious plants and seedlings with rough gravel, use crinkly lawn edging or twiggy sticks—all should prevent scratching feet.
 Another idea is to use an edging of box or rosemary but this would, obviously, take some time.

 The importance of grass